BlackArch/wordlistctl/README.md

 ## Description

+Rust rewrite of original by Blackarch development team.
+Rewritten in Rust by Sable-20.

 Script to fetch, install, update and search wordlist archives from websites offering wordlists with more than 6400 wordlists available.